 The dysfunctional U.S. Mint makes tens of millions of them each year.
 But unlike well-run private mints, these government bureaucrats are incapable of or unwilling to address their production and sourcing stumbles, so demand for silver Eagles continues to outstrip supply.

-However, as our staff will explain to anyone who asks, there are alternatives which offer so much greater value.
+However, as our staff will explain to anyone who asks, there are alternatives that offer so much greater value.

 Here are three reasons to buy cheaper alternatives.

 Buyers aren’t just betting on silver prices.
 Almost 40% of what an investor puts into each coin is the premium, which is at all-time highs.
-In order for that portion of their bet to pay off, premiums will need to go even higher from here.
+For that portion of their bet to pay off, premiums will need to go even higher from here.